EpicGreen/pushover/README.md

 - **Source Tarball**: `make-tarball.sh` - Creates source archives
 - **CI/CD**: `.github/workflows/copr.yml` - Automated COPR builds

+### COPR Build Configuration

+For automated COPR builds via GitHub Actions, the following secrets need to be configured in the repository:

+- `COPR_LOGIN` - Your COPR login token
+- `COPR_USERNAME` - Your COPR username
+- `COPR_TOKEN` - Your COPR API token
+- `COPR_PROJECT` - The name of your COPR project

+Get your COPR API credentials from [copr.fedorainfracloud.org](https://copr.fedorainfracloud.org) → API → Token.

 ## License

 This project is open source.
 See LICENSE file for details.